awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

 ## Updating the `kube-proxy` self\-managed add\-on<a name="updating-kube-proxy-add-on"></a>

-If you have a `1.17` or earlier cluster, or a `1.18` or later cluster that you have not added the `kube-proxy` Amazon EKS add\-on to, complete the following steps to update the self\-managed add\-on\.
+If you have a cluster that you have not added the `kube-proxy` Amazon EKS add\-on to, complete the following steps to update the self\-managed add\-on\.
 If you've added the `kube-proxy` Amazon EKS add\-on, complete the procedure in [Updating the `kube-proxy` Amazon EKS add\-on](#updating-kube-proxy-eks-add-on) instead\.

 **Important**
 Update your cluster and nodes to a new Kubernetes minor version before updating `kube-proxy` to the same minor version as your updated cluster's minor version\.